 - Attend a 2-hour training session in late August or early September

-- Meet with each mentee at least once per month, and communicate via email, phone, etc. as needed
+- Meet with mentee at least once per month, and communicate via email, phone, etc. as needed

 - Submit a monthly reflection (~½ to 1 page) to the program coordinator